carolinebegg/chrome-extension-summarizer/README.md

 ## Features

 - **Efficient Information Processing:** Quickly condenses long and complex web articles into digestible highlights.
-- **Tailored Summarization:** Enables selective summarization of specific webpage sections.
+- **Tailored Summarization:** Enables selective summarization of specific highlighted sections.
 - **User-Centric Design:** Offers a simple and intuitive interface that integrates directly into the web browser.

 ## Installation Instructions